Sub-Saharan Africa Program

 Sharing knowledge

-ICNL conducts innovative research on the laws and trends shaping civic space on the African continent.
-We also collaborate with local partners from a range of sectors to produce context-specific knowledge products.
-This research informs policy discussions and supports the development of practical approaches to address issues facing civil society.
+ICNL conducts innovative research on the laws and trends shaping civic space in Africa.
+We also collaborate with local partners from diverse sectors to produce context-specific knowledge products.

 See the Key Resources section below for some of our recent research.